 I decided to abandon the aisles of Boots and Superdrug and popped into Lush’s Cardiff store.
 The staff in there are always so lovely, and the woman who served me (I don’t know her name but she was really helpful) sat me down and asked what my hair was like and what I wanted from a shampoo.

-The one I liked the most was Blousey(v), so of course it had to be the most expensive one.
+The one I liked the most was Blousey, so of course it had to be the most expensive one [edit: and the one that’s been discontinued].
 I nearly fell off my chair when I was told it costs £18 for a 240g pot!
 However, because it’s quite rich you only need a tiny little bit each time, so it should last for ages, and by this point I was desperate to find something for my hair, so I bought it.

 Unlike your average shampoo, Blousey doesn’t lather, so I find that its best to apply it directly to your hair and then massage it into your scalp.